Swapnil-Trivedi/TIC_TAC_TOE/README.md

 your main menu for the game can vary, but i decided to keep it simple.
 ![](/Screenshot/menu_layout.png)
 #### well keeping it simple.
 Here are some key points :
 - The Menu is pretty much self explanatory.
-We have a PLAY BUTTON a Exit Button and i decided to add About to make it look filling.
+We have a PLAY BUTTON ,Exit Button and I decided to add an About to make it look filling.
 - The Tic-Tac-Toe main image is on a label using Pixmap from the icon pack in Application resources.
 - In order to arrange everything is specific layout we use the GRID Layoout to keep everything together.